Octavius-Dante/Tetra-Proxima/CAPM-DAY-10/Readme.md

 </br> </br>
 <img src="./files/capmd10-146.png" ></br> </br>

-Following link is accessed in Postman as well as in browseer to see the data coming from API
+Following link is accessed in Postman as well as in browser to see the data coming from API
 </br> </br>
 <img src="./files/capmd10-147.png" ></br> </br>
 <img src="./files/capmd10-148a.png" ></br> </br>
 <img src="./files/capmd10-149.png" ></br> </br>

-We have to instruct CAP framewrok to retrieve the data and map to our struture so we need to write code in datamodel.js for catalog service
+We have to instruct CAP framework to retrieve the data and map to our structure so we need to write code in datamodel.js for catalog service
 </br> </br>

 Code sample used in datamodel.js